 Marton to Bulls Wastewater Centralisation Project has begun with the construction of the pipeline from Marton to bulls.
 This pipeline project is expected to be completed by June 2022.

 The new playground in Marton, Te Āhuru Mōwai, was completed and opened in March 2021.

-The roof at the Marton pool was replaced and asbestos was removed.
+Part of the roof on the Marton Swim Centre, and Gym building was replaced and asbestos was removed.